MinecraftForge/Documentation/docs/gameeffects/sounds.md

 Creating Sound Events
 ---------------------

-In order to actually be able to play sounds, a `SoundEvent` corresponding to an entry in `sounds.json` must be created.
+In order to reference sounds on the server, a `SoundEvent` holding a corresponding entry in `sounds.json` must be created.
 This `SoundEvent` must then be [registered][registration].
 Normally, the location used to create a sound event should be set as it's registry name.

 The `SoundEvent` acts as a reference to the sound and is passed around to play them.
 If a mod has an API, it should expose its `SoundEvent`s in the API.

+!!! note
+    As long as a sound is registered within the `sounds.json`, it can still be referenced on the logical client regardless of whether there is a referencing `SoundEvent`.

 Playing Sounds
 --------------